Skip to content

 There will be moderate swelling in the lower eyelids and possibly some bruising (purple spots).
 Apply cold compresses intermittently — twenty minutes with a compress, twenty minutes without.
 Keep your head elevated, even while sleeping, using two or three pillows.
 Avoid physical exertion, bending your head down, and lifting weights.

 You may feel a slight sensation of sand in your eyes or mild tearing.
-This is completely normal and results from the incision in the conjunctiva, which is healing.
+This is expected and results from the incision in the conjunctiva, which is healing.
 The eye drops I prescribe help to keep your eyes lubricated and comfortable.

 First week

 The swelling peaks around the second day and begins to decrease progressively.
-Bruising, when present, descends by gravity towards the cheeks and changes colour — from purple to greenish and then yellowish — until it completely disappears between seven and fourteen days.
+Bruising, when present, descends by gravity towards the cheeks and changes colour — from purple to greenish and then yellowish — and usually fades between seven and fourteen days.

 Most of my patients are presentable for social activities in five to seven days.
 Makeup can be used carefully from the fifth day, as long as it is not applied directly to the eyelid edge.